Helderberg

 Helderberg refers to a planning district of the City of Cape Town metropolitan municipality, the mountain after which it is named, a wine-producing area in the Western Cape province of South Africa, or a small census area in Somerset West.

 Originally known as the "Hottentots-Holland" area, it was renamed "Helderberg" by the City of Cape Town following concerns about possible racist connotations in the name (see Hottentot).
 However, many people who live there still refer to it by its former name.

-The Helderberg consists of Somerset West, Strand, Gordons Bay and a few other towns.
+The Helderberg consists of Somerset West, Strand, Gordons Bay, Macassar and a few other towns.
 The district takes its name from the mountain of the same name, which is Afrikaans for "clear mountain", referring to the way in which the western side of the mountain is illuminated in the evenings, and which culminates at a height of 1137 m at The Dome.

 Physical geography

 The Helderberg region is the area between the watershed of the Helderberg and Hottentots Holland mountains and False Bay.

 The Helderberg planning district of the City of Cape Town includes subsections Macassar, Somerset West, Strand, Gordon's Bay, Sir Lowry's Pass, Stellenbosch Farms, and the Steenbras River valley.